veena-karur/SRIP/README.md

 # SRIP

-#This is the Student Research Internship Project on the topic " Gap filling of streamflow values"
+o This is the Student Research Internship Project on the topic " Gap filling of streamflow values"

-#Here we implemented a machine learning program called "Random Forest Methodology" to predict the missing values.
+o Here we implemented a machine learning program called "Random Forest Methodology" to predict the missing values.

-#Evaluated the correlation between different river stations.
+o Evaluated the correlation between different river stations.